Home

 Carri LeRoy has been a member of the faculty at The Evergreen State College since 2006.
 She completed her Ph.D. in Biology (Freshwater Ecology) in 2005 at Northern Arizona University in Flagstaff, AZ and a Masters in Liberal Studies (Environmental Education) in 2001.

-Her current research focuses on how leaf litter and salmon carcass inputs interact, what drives global patterns of leaf litter decomposition, how streams have developed in the 41 years since the eruption of Mt St Helens, and how endophyte infections can alter phytochemistry and leaf litter dynamics.
-Other topics she is interested in include: ecological genetics, sustainable practices, sci-art linkages, and issues of women and underrepresented groups in the sciences.
+Her current research focuses on how leaf litter decomposition is influenced by terrestrial factors like land use, herbivory, nutrient deposition, and plant sex.
+She has also studied how leaf litter and salmon carcass inputs interact, what drives global patterns of leaf litter decomposition, how streams have developed since the eruption of Mt St Helens, and how endophyte infections can alter phytochemistry and leaf litter dynamics.
+Other topics she is interested in include: ecological genetics, sustainable practices, sci-art linkages, and science outreach.